Uniswap/docs/docs/sdk/v3/guides/advanced/02-pool-data.md

 ## Next Steps

-Now that you are familiar with using TheGraph, continue your journey with the next example on visualizing Liquidity density.
+Now that you are familiar with using TheGraph, continue your journey with the next example on visualizing the Liquidity density of a pool.